hrand1005/rv-rppico2-os/README.md

 things.
 I'd recommend going through the raspberry pi pico 2 "getting started" document to set up the proper tooling.

+At the bottom of `startup.S` is an "image definition".
+This is a special block of bytes that indicates to the immutable bootrom that the binary we're flashing onto the board is a risc-v executable that we want to be called.
+The image definition is currently identical to the minimal image provided in the rp2350 datasheet section 5.9.5.2 "Minimum RISC-V IMAGE_DEF" [3].

 ## Bootloader (11/27/24 - ?)

 ### Vector Table (11/27/24)